Detox Fads Debunked

 Myth #2: "Rotting matter and other wastes" build up in the colon.
 A detox program or colonic is necessary to keep the colon clean.

-Myth #3: By using laxatives and diuretics you can increase the output of urine and feces and speed up the rate at which toxins are moving out of your body.
+Myth #3: Using laxatives and diuretics, you can increase the output of urine and feces and speed up the rate at which toxins are moving out of your body.

-Myth #4: Detox diets are good ways to loose weight.
+Myth #4: Detox diets are good ways to lose weight.

-Reality: A detox diet can help you loose weight, because most are so low in fat and calories.
+Reality: A detox diet can help you lose weight because most are so low in fat and calories.
 But the results are strictly short term.
 If you don't eat enough calories, your body will turn to muscle for fuel.
-As you loose muscle your metabolism slows down.
-In the end you weigh less (because you've lost muscle) but you still have just as much unhealthy fat.
+As you lose muscle, your metabolism slows down.
+In the end, you weigh less (because you've lost muscle), but you still have just as much unhealthy fat.
 Instead of that "tight and toned" look, you'll have a "skinny and flabby" look.